Greta Thunberg to Congress: 'Don't listen to me. Listen to the scientists'

 “I think that signing on to an agreement...that allows for China to have a 50% increase in greenhouse gas emissions annually by 2030 is inappropriate,” he said.

-Thunberg said in response that in her home country, Sweden, people criticize the United States for not taking enough action.
+Thunberg responded that in her home country, Sweden, people similarly criticize the United States for not taking enough action.

 Another activist on the panel, 17-year-old Jamie Margolin from Seattle, called out lawmakers for taking too long to enact climate change policies.